PacktPublishing/Comet-for-Data-Science/03/README.md

 # Model Evaluation in Comet

-This chapter contains two use cases.
+This chapter contains an example to perform model evaluation using `scikit-learn`.

 ## Requirements
 * You need to create a `.comet.config` file and place it in this directory: